Fayetteville State University

 Undergraduate degree efficiency: By 2021-22, FSU will improve its undergraduate degree efficiency to 22.1 over a base of 19.8.

-From Fayetteville State University: A significant portion of FSU’s students are transfer students and are not included in traditional graduation rates (priority metric 4).
-Hence, undergraduate degree efficiency, which is the number of undergraduate degrees awarded per 100 full-time-equivalent students, is a more appropriate measure of student success at FSU than traditional graduation rates.
+From Fayetteville State University: Adult learners and transfer students are a significant segment of FSU’s student population.
+The undergraduate degree efficiency metric, which is the number of undergraduate degrees awarded per 100 full-time equivalent students, is a more appropriate measure of student success at FSU than traditional graduation rates.
 Several initiatives have increased FSU’s undergraduate degree efficiency in recent years.
-FSU has developed degree completion plans for graduates of NC Community Colleges.
-These efforts have increased enrollment of transfer students, who arrive at FSU with a significant number of credits and increased odds of completing their degrees.
-The Student Veterans’ Center was established specifically to assist military students.
-Thanks to the work of this office, military affiliated student enrollment represents 22 percent of our total enrollment.
+FSU has developed degree completion plans for graduates of NC community colleges.
+These customized plans have increased enrollment of transfer students, who arrive at FSU with a significant number of credits and increased odds of completing their degrees. he Student Veterans Center was established specifically to assist military students, and the Office for Adult Learners provides support and assistance to the growing body of non-traditional students.

 NC Community College Articulation agreements: https://www.uncfsu.edu/faculty-and-staff/departments-and-offices/office-of-the-registrar/transfer-students